The Samsung Galaxy S26 Ultra is almost an all-in-one solution for video production – its stabilization capabilities are out of this world

 Samsung Galaxy S26 Ultra: Design and specs

 There really isn't much to say about the S26 Ultra's design, other than a few new color options and a slight reduction in thickness (7.9mm).
 To the naked eye, it looks the same as the S25 and the S24, which is not necessarily a bad thing.
-It's a great design, with those nice flat edges, and a minimalist back cover, both made from 'Armor Aluminum'.
+It has a great design, with those nice flat edges and a minimalist back cover, both made from 'Armor Aluminum'.
 It's a very distinctive look, particularly with the camera island and its many lenses.

 Most of the changes and improvements are software or internal.
-Starting with the Snapdragon 8 Elite Gen 5 chip, which powers a range of new capabilities for both on-device artificial intelligence and quite striking improvements to the camera software.
+It's powered by the Snapdragon 8 Elite Gen 5 chip, which brings a range of new capabilities for both on-device artificial intelligence and quite striking improvements to the camera software.

 The S26 range has been designed under the banner of 'effortless AI', with more generative capabilities and shortcuts with simpler operations.
-Each of the models in the range will offer tailored experiences as they learn about the user, and offer impressive-looking capabilities for managing daily life and work – all through a new data engine.
+Each of the models in the range will offer tailored experiences as they learn about the user, and produce impressive-looking capabilities for managing daily life and work – all through a new data engine.
 Bixby is also still lurking on your Samsung device, though it can now search the web.
+I didn't find this to be much better or quicker than simply searching the web in the old-fashioned way.

 Sign up today and you will receive a free copy of our Future Focus 2025 report - the leading guidance on AI, cybersecurity and other IT challenges as per 700+ senior executives

 For video, the Ultra goes even bigger, with an 8K sensor recording at 30fps.
-It boost stabalization, allows for auto framing, and automatic corrections (up to 360 degrees) for action shots.
+It boosts stabilization, allows for auto framing, and automatic corrections for action shots.
 For professionals and content creators, the Ultra also has Advanced Professional Video (APV) capabilities, which preserve the quality of your shoots from capture through to edits, which is also aided by the improvements to storage.

 Samsung Galaxy S26 Ultra specifications